betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness-wikized.md

 is to help *flatten the curve.*<sup>[28]</sup> Health care systems can care for a slow and steady stream of patients.
 What they cannot handle is an exponential-growth driven tsunami of cases all at once.
-Under those conditions, a lot more people who would otherwise get excellent care in helping to fight a disease are at much greater risk of dieing.
+Under those conditions, a lot more people who would otherwise get excellent care in helping to fight a disease are at much greater risk of dying.

 Its worth mentioning that members of our own HPC/CSE community are playing a critical role in helping to track and fight the spread of SARS-CoV-2.